SERVING THE COMMUNITY FOR OVER 150 YEARS

 1896

-Thomas Dickason snr. passes away, and Joseph takes over.
+Thomas Dickason snr. passed away, and Joseph took over.
 Surrey cricketers regularly attended, including Jack Hobbs.
 Concerts generally attracted men in evening dress singing songs with titles such as ‘The Yeomen of England’ and ‘It’s a Good Job I had My Mother with Me’.

 -